ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     specified by the
     `alg` (algorithm) Header Parameter.

+1. If using Integrated Encryption, Direct Encryption or Direct Key Agreement, verify that there is exactly one recipient.

 1. Verify that the JWE uses a key known to the recipient.

 1. When Direct Key Agreement or Key Agreement with Key Wrapping